-The overall significance criteria of the effect is determined by combining the sensitivity of the receptor (Table J3.1) and the magnitude of impact (Table J3.2) as identified in Table J3.3 (in accordance with IEMA Guidance, 2020).
-Please note that for the purposes of this chapter that Substantial, Moderate and Minor effects are Adverse and that significant adverse effects are those of Moderate and Substantial significance.
+The overall significance criteria of the effect is determined by combining the sensitivity of the receptor (Table M3.1) and the magnitude of impact (Table M3.2) as identified in Table M3.3.
+Table M3.3 has been produced in line with the methodology used in the rest of the EIA and therefore deviates from the standard criteria identified in the IEMA Guidance, 2020.

-Table J3.3 Overall Significance Criteria
+Table M3.3 Overall Significance Criteria

-Magnitude of Impact Sensitivity of receptor No change Negligible Minor Moderate Major Very high Neutral Minor Moderate Substantial Substantial High Neutral J Minor / Moderate Moderate Substantial Medium Neutral Negligible / Nil Slight Moderate Moderate Low Neutral Negligible / Nil Negligible / Nil Slight Minor / Moderate Negligible Neutral Nil Negligible / Nil Negligible / Nil Slight
+Magnitude of Impact :y of or No change Negligible Minor Moderate Major sitivit cept Very high Neutral Minor Moderate Substantial Substantial Sen: re High Neutral Minor Moderate Moderate Substantial

+Medium Neutral Negligible Minor Moderate Moderate Low Neutral Negligible Negligible Negligible Moderate Negligible Neutral Neutral Negligible Negligible Negligible

-J{3.16} Following the assessment, mitigation measures will be identified where practicable.
-All mitigation measures identified will aim to ensure waste and materials are managed in accordance with best practicable means ('BPM') and in line with the principles of the waste hierarchy.
+- M{3.15} The significance criteria relate to adverse effects only, as effects on waste and materials sensitive receptors are unlikely to be beneficial.
+All Substantial and Moderate effects are considered to be Significant in EIA terms. - M{3.16} Following the assessment, mitigation measures will be identified where practicable.
+All mitigation measures identified will aim to ensure waste and materials are managed in accordance with best practice and in line with the principles of the waste hierarchy.